 Direct Trains from Florence to Cinque Terre-Monterosso

 There are no direct trains from Florence to Monterosso al Mare.
-There are routes with one or two connections, so pay attention as you’re booking to how many changes you’ll need to make.
+There are routes with one or two connections, so pay attention as you’re booking to know how many changes you’ll need to make.

 Amenities on Trains from Florence to Cinque Terre-Monterosso

-Regionale trains are fairly low on the Italian train pecking order when it comes to amenities.
-There are sometimes both 1st and 2nd class cars, but the 1st class cars aren't anything like the Frecciarossa 1st class.
-Sometimes Regionale trains don't even have air conditioning in every car.
+Regionale trains do not have the same quality of amenities as the AV trains.
+There are sometimes both 1st and 2nd class cars, but the 1st class cars are not similar to the Frecciarossa 1st class, for example, some Regionale trains don't have air conditioning in every car.
 Reservations on these trains aren't necessary.